AzureCosmosDB/iot-solution-accelerator/Quickstart.md

         _database = await _cosmosDbClient.CreateDatabaseIfNotExistsAsync(DatabaseName);

         #region Telemetry container
-        // Define a new container.
+        // Define and create a new container using the builder pattern. await _database.DefineContainer(TelemetryContainerName, $"/{PartitionKey}")
-        var telemetryContainerDefinition =
-            new ContainerProperties(id: TelemetryContainerName, partitionKeyPath: $"/{PartitionKey}")
-            {
-                IndexingPolicy = { IndexingMode = IndexingMode.Consistent }
-            };

             // Tune the indexing policy for write-heavy workloads by only including regularly queried paths.
             // Be careful when using an opt-in policy as we are below.
 Excluding all and only including certain paths removes
-        // Cosmos DB's ability to proactively add new properties to the index. telemetryContainerDefinition.IndexingPolicy.ExcludedPaths.Clear();
+            // Cosmos DB's ability to proactively add new properties to the index.
-        telemetryContainerDefinition.IndexingPolicy.ExcludedPaths.Add(new ExcludedPath { Path = "/*" }); // Exclude all paths.
-        telemetryContainerDefinition.IndexingPolicy.IncludedPaths.Clear();
-        telemetryContainerDefinition.IndexingPolicy.IncludedPaths.Add(new IncludedPath { Path = "/vin/?" });
-        telemetryContainerDefinition.IndexingPolicy.IncludedPaths.Add(new IncludedPath { Path = "/state/?" });
-        telemetryContainerDefinition.IndexingPolicy.IncludedPaths.Add(new IncludedPath { Path = "/partitionKey/?" });

-        // Create the container with a throughput of 15000 RU/s. await _database.CreateContainerIfNotExistsAsync(telemetryContainerDefinition, throughput: 15000);
+            .WithIndexingPolicy()
+                .WithIndexingMode(IndexingMode.Consistent)
+                .WithIncludedPaths()
+                    .Path("/vin/?")
+                    .Path("/state/?")
+                    .Path("/partitionKey/?")
+                    .Attach()
+                .WithExcludedPaths()
+                    .Path("/*")
+                    .Attach()
+                .Attach()
+            .CreateIfNotExistsAsync(15000);
         #endregion

         #region Metadata container
-        // Define a new container (collection).
+        // Define a new container.
         var metadataContainerDefinition =
             new ContainerProperties(id: MetadataContainerName, partitionKeyPath: $"/{PartitionKey}")
             {